ARWL2016/ps-react-flux-house/notes/forms.md

 3. On the UI, we use the `onChange` attribute to reference a function that passes data to the controller
 4. In the controller, the form data is represented by an object.
 We use `setInitialState` to declare that object.
 We then create a setState function to update the object.
 5. The setState function is then passed to the view as a prop

+####Toastr
+1. This is a very simple library to show notifications
+2. Wire up the css (in the gulpfile) and the jquery (by required toastr)
+3. Call toastr.success() in the appropriate place.